 - It helps the experts to target the important stuff first- The reason to ask the clients about their priority, allows them to focus on the important things and save time.
 Besides, some devices could only be resuscitated in one shot such as hard drives since the more they will be used or worked on, the more easily will they degrade.

 4) How will I get my data back?

 Besides asking all questions regarding price and process to recover the data, the following question that comes in mind is what the next step is?
 Once your data is successfully recovered, you have been charged for the services, and it is time to consolidate all the files you thought you lost.
 But what is the procedure behind clubbing all the data?
 Will the extracted data be put on the same device it was initially stored in?

 The answer is almost always “No”.
 Once the data is retrieved, it is shifted on a healthy storage device.
-The reason is, at the first place, you sent your corrupted hard drive to the lab because it started clicking and hard a severe firmware bug; therefore, it is no longer fit to store the data back in it.
+The reason is, in the first place, you sent your corrupted hard drive to the lab because it started clicking and hard a severe firmware bug; therefore, it is no longer fit to store the data back in it.
 Hard drive repairs are all about barely increasing their life to salvage data; it is not about restoring it to a solid re-usable state because it is not possible.

 However, once the things are restored, either customer provides storage which is examined by the experts before relying on them.
 On the contrary, some companies offer brand new storage devices to the customers, which are highly secure with reliable back-up options.